Solar Finance NZ: Green Loans Compared (2026)

 Zero percent for five years.
 Not a teaser rate, the real deal.

-What's good
+What’s good:

-- Zero interest for full 5 years
+- 5 years at 0%

-- Longest interest-free term available
+- Longest interest-free term in NZ

-Worth knowing
+Worth knowing:

-- •Must be existing Westpac customer
+- Must be existing Westpac customer

 - Existing Westpac mortgage